Blitzman/CarND-Advanced-Lane-Lines/README.md

 #### 3. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+We used a combination of color and gradient thresholds to generate a binary image (thresholding steps 184  through 256 in `all.py`).
+We perform three thresholding operations:

+* HSV within ranges [20, 100, 100] and [30, 255, 255] for hue, saturation, and value respectively to segment yellow lines.
+* HSV within ranges [0, 0, 223] and [255, 32, 255] for hue, saturation, and value respectively to segment white lines.
+* Sobel gradient with `kernel_size = 5` and magnitude threshold of [50, 255] for the `x` gradient in HLS color space with L and S channels.

+The resulting thresholded test images are shown below (green is yellow HSV thresholding, red is white HSV thresholding, and blue is Sobel thresholding):

 ![test_thresh1][test_thresh1]
 ![test_thresh2][test_thresh2]